About the Child Abuse Medical Preceptorship

 Click on each icon in the menu to learn more about the program.

-The goal of the Midwest Regional CAC's Medical Clinical Preceptorship program is to increase access to quality medical care for victims of child abuse by providing practitioners with hands-on technical skills training and mentorship.
+The goal of the Midwest Regional CAC's Child Abuse Medical Preceptorship program is to increase access to quality medical care for victims of child abuse by providing practitioners with hands-on technical skills training and mentorship.

 Bridging the Gap

 More than half of the nation’s CACs are located in rural areas.
 In many of these communities it can be challenging to find a practitioner willing and able to provide evaluations for victims of abuse.
 Once a practitioner makes the decision to take on these evaluations, the next challenge is to find high quality hands-on training that will provide them with the skills they need to be proficient and competent in child abuse medical evaluations.